Lucy Larcom Park, Saturday & Sunday, 12 – 5 p.m.

 Jonas Stundzia, Lawrence, MA

-As a weaver, Jonas Stundzia creates tablecloths, table runners, scarves, sashes, samplers, and items for religious celebrations, such as table coverings for Easter.
-Much of his knowledge of techniques, patterns, and color schemes came from his family and community in Lawrence, where he was born and raised, and through strong ties to his family heritage in the old country, which he visits regularly.
+As a weaver, Jonas Stundzia creates tablecloths, table runners, scarves, sashes, and items for religious celebrations, such as table coverings for Easter.
+Much of his knowledge of techniques, patterns, and color schemes came from his family and the Lithuanian community in Lawrence, where he was born and raised, and through strong ties to his family heritage in the old country, which he visits regularly.

 Jahar Ghalley, Worcester, MA